Ducati Corse: Rossi struggles

+Rossi endured his first winless season in the premier class in 2011, failing to emulate his previous form.

+The Dovizioso era

 2013

-Nicky Hayden remained with Ducati Corse for the 2013 season on a one-year contract.
-He was joined by Andrea Dovizioso.
+Nicky Hayden remained with Ducati Corse, then-known as "Ducati Team" for 2013 on a one-year contract.

+He was joined by Andrea Dovizioso who replaced a departing Rossi.

 2014

-Andrea Dovizioso remained with Ducati for the 2014 season.
-He was joined by former team-mate Cal Crutchlow.
+Dovizioso remained with Ducati for the 2014 season, joined by former team-mate Cal Crutchlow.

 2015

-Andrea Dovizioso remained with Ducati for the 2015 season with Andrea Iannone coming to the factory team from a Pramac Ducati.
-2015 awaited the highly anticipated GP15, a full redesign of the Desmosedici by Gigi Dall'Igna which made its debut at the second February test in Sepang.
+Dovizioso remained with Ducati for 2015 with Andrea Iannone coming to the factory team from a Pramac Ducati.

+2015 awaited the highly anticipated GP15, a full redesign of the Desmosedici by new team race director Gigi Dall'Igna which debuted at the second Sepang test.

 2016

-Dovizioso and Iannone remained as the factory team riders for the 2016 season with the Desmo GP16, cited as being an evolution of the GP15.
-Perhaps the most notable change within Ducati Corse came with the arrival of Casey Stoner as the division's top test rider who immediately gelled with the Ducati, in addition to Michele Pirro.
-Ducati has fielded a total of 8 bikes on the MotoGP circuit for 2016 between the factory team, Pramac Yakhnich team, Aspar Team, and Avintia Racing.
+Dovizioso and Iannone remained as the factory team riders for 2016 with the GP16, cited as being an evolution of the GP15.

+The most notable change within Ducati was the return of Casey Stoner who immediately gelled with the Ducati, alongside Michele Pirro.